|Authors:||William Denman and Frank Corr|

 Med Systems Software sold Asylum for the TRS-80 in both cassette and disk versions.
 The cassette version came in both 16K and 32K version.
 The 16K version contains the same puzzles, but the descriptive messages are shorter and the parser recognizes fewer words.

 In addition to the TRS-80 version, Asylum was also available for the Apple II for both tape and disk.
-However, the versions released in 1985 for the Commodore 64, Atari 400/800, and IBM PC were not adaptations of the TRS-80 version of Asylum.
+However, the versions released in 1984 and 1985 for the Commodore 64, Atari 400/800, and IBM PC were not adaptations of the TRS-80 version of Asylum.
 Those versions were actually adaptations of the TRS-80 version of Asylum II.

-Asylum, which stands for Adventure Syndrome Leading to Ultimate Madness, is a full-screen graphical adventure.
+Asylum, which supposedly stands for Adventure Syndrome Leading to Ultimate Madness, is a full-screen graphical adventure.
 According to an advertisement, Asylum places the player in “an institution full of guards, inmates, doctors, and many more bizarre characters.”

 The goal to Asylum is to escape from the facility.
 The player starts out alone in a cell with a locked door.
 The trick is to leave the room and find a way out, all the while trying to avoid the guards who want to recapture you.

 Asylum operates more or less in real time (40 seconds equal one minute of Asylum time).
 The game begins at 9:30 PM and the player has to escape by 5:30 AM.
-The time constraints are a little bit deceptive, because of an event that occurs late in the game which takes up hours of time.
+The time constraints are a bit deceptive because of an event that occurs late in the game which takes up hours of time.

 Here is another description from a 1981 Med Systems Software catalog: